 Our Albuquerque Divorce and Custody Attorneys Go to Court for You

 Some Albuquerque divorce attorneys work by bringing you and your ex-spouse into the office again and again for mediation and collaboration instead of seeking a resolution in court.
 We are not like that.
 We believe that being a strong advocate for you means going to court rather than asking you to give up things that are important to you in the name of compromise.
-We fight for our clients in the following areas:
+We fight for our clients in the following family law areas:

 - Contested divorce.
 If both parties do not agree on all terms of the divorce, you have a contested divorce.
 The most frequently contested issues include child custody, child support, and division of property and debt.
-These are difficult issues to resolve, but with Genus Law Group in your corner, you can be sure your interests will be represented.
+These are difficult issues to resolve, but with the Genus Law Group in your corner, you can be sure your interests will be represented.

 - Legal separation.
 In New Mexico, a legal separation requires you to go through many of the same steps as a divorce, including agreeing to terms for custody, child support, alimony, and division of property and debt, so, rather than being an easier solution to an unhappy marriage, it ends up being just as difficult.
 We can help you decide if this is a worthwhile option for you.